My Crazy Roller Coaster Ride with Multiple Myeloma

 After clinical trial, living the life I love

 I had heard about a trial where the body’s own immune system is trained to kill the myeloma.
 I believed that this was the one for me.
-Getting into it was a big challenge, but in March of this year I got in and as a direct result of this trial, I have now been not only cancer-free for the past nine months, but chemo-free as well, which is huge in the world of Myeloma.
+Getting into it was a big challenge, but in March of this year I got in and as a direct result of this trial, I have now been not only cancer-free for the past nine months, but chemo-free as well, which is huge in the world of myeloma.
 I once again was able to live the life I love.
 I went back to teaching yoga and I started doing reflexology again, something I did not think possible just a year ago.
 I became a fully involved mother, much to the annoyance of my now teenage daughter.
 Sadly on my one year post CAR-T anniversary I found out that my myeloma was trying to creep itself back into my live.
 I found out through a blood test followed by rib pain.

 I don't know where this crazy journey will take me from here, but till I am told otherwise I will continue to live the hell out of life.
-I still believe in living a balanced life, I eat and drink in moderation, and there is no better way to start my day then doing some yoga and meditation.
+I still believe in living a balanced life, I eat and drink in moderation, and there is no better way to start my day than doing some yoga and meditation.
 Cancer taught me a lot and I came to realize how important innovation is.
-It is because of continued research that I get to keep being a Mother, a wife, and a friend.
+It is because of continued research that I get to keep being a mother, a wife, and a friend.
 It is because of innovation that I still get to learn and experience the beauty life has to offer.

 I wrote a book about my experience titled, "A Pilgrimage Without End" and am currently working on my next book, "A Pilgrimage Toward Health, Keeping Hope Alive".